GhostViz/couchdb-rpi-k3s/README.md

 This should not be used for any sort of sensitive information or production environment in it's current state.

 ## Future Updates
-TLS for couchdb communication
+* TLS for couchdb communication
-couchdb clustering across multiple pods
+* CouchDB clustering across multiple pods